 On Saturday October 28th 'The Border Limited' railtour featured much steam haulage in the north-west, however participants enjoyed the delights of D145 for the Nottingham - Derby - Crewe and return portions of the tour.

 By the beginning of November another thirty Class 25s had been transferred to the north west, along with a number of shunters and Classes 40 & 47, during October alone over eighty steam locomotives were withdrawn from the LMR, all from sheds located between the Mersey and the Solway.
-Included in the newly arriving Type 2s were D5151 – 5155, loaned to Carlisle from Thornaby, whilst D5248 – 5251 would soon follow from Leeds.
+Included in the newly arriving Type 2s were D5151 – D5155, loaned to Carlisle from Thornaby, whilst D5248 – D5251 would soon follow from Leeds.
 Closed to steam early in November were the sheds at Stoke, Crewe South and Birkenhead, with Warrington and Springs Branch closed by month end.
 Northwich still held onto a number of steam diagrams but increasingly everywhere the Classes 25 & 40 were to be found taking over the steam turns.
+It was anticipated that by the summer of 1968 all remaining steam depots in the north-west would be closed, as follows:

 On an unidentified date late in the year D6847 & D40 were noted on the Cornishman in the Exeter area, both unusual machines in the area, and especially on this particular working.